A Grateful Reminder

 I focused on what I had lost.

 By Sunday evening, I was beyond frustrated.
 I was angry.
-At my husband, at our motorhome, at everything that crossed my path.
+At my husband, at our motorhome, and at everything that crossed my path.

-Then, I looked up and saw the sign.
+Then, I looked up and saw the sign, reminding me to be grateful.
 I just stood there staring at it.

 I felt ashamed and realized that I was only focusing on what was no longer working, what had been – even if only temporarily – taken from me.

 I started thinking about what we had.